-In this study, four patients were observed with CTscanner, Laser scanner, and CR photogrammetry in HUSM.
+In this study, four patients were observed with CT-scanner, Laser scanner, and CR photogrammetry in HUSM.
 The specifications of data are:

-- 1. The GE CT sequence images the whole head with slices taken at 1.25mm, containing in total 204 slices (12 bits) in DICOM format. - 2.
-The Laser scan data contains about 300.000 point clouds. - 3.
-Six true color 24 bit images of the patient with 1600 x 1200 pixels with 300 DPI.
+- The GE CT sequence images the whole head with slices taken at 1.25mm, containing in total 204 slices (12 bits) in DICOM format. - The Laser scan data contains about 300.000 point clouds. - Six true color 24 bit images of the patient with 1600 x 1200 pixels with 300 DPI.

-The following software tools are utilized:

-- 1. 3D Slicer from MIT Artificial Intelligence Lab for 3D segmentation, reconstruction, and visualization of the CT data; - 2.
-RapidForm from Inus Technology Inc. for post-processing of laser scanned data; - 3.
-Digital Video Plotter (DVP) from DVPGS Canada for Photogrammetry process and soft-tissue's landmark identification.

-When necessary we wrote our own software in Object Pascal, like program for surface-based registration, landmark-based registration and osteometric scaling.
+Software: the following software tools are utilized: a) 3D Slicer from MIT Artificial Intelligence Lab for 3D segmentation, reconstruction, and visualization of the CT data; b) RapidForm from Inus Technology Inc. for surface-based registration and post-processing of laser-scanned data; c) Digital Video Plotter (DVP) from DVP-GS Canada for Photogrammetry process and soft-tissue's landmark identification.
+When necessary we wrote our own software in Object Pascal, like program for landmark-based registration and osteometric scaling.